ltgcgo/docs/src/ltgc/access-denial.md

 Notice that EPs (encapsulated/encrypted proxies) do **not** count as VPNs, as they are fundamentally different.

 ## Client
-We identify some client programs as high-risk, and block requests from those programs if identified.
+We identify some clients as high-risk, and block requests from those clients upon identification.
+If you are using some risky browsers and are privacy-concious, consider switching to one of [Firefox](https://www.firefox.com/en-GB/download/all/desktop-esr/) and [Cromite](https://github.com/uazo/cromite/releases/latest).

 ## FAQ
 ### I'm using a VPN, what should I do?